 The Redevelopment Area must be envisioned as an extension of the downtown environment.
 The area must be redeveloped to have more than the nine hour business life that downtown now experiences.
-Mixed-use development should be encouraged in the area along with design features to add life such as: minimum front yard setbacks to enhance a pedestrian scale; streetscaping; onstreet parking except for major roads such as Broadway, Central Avenue and state roads; open space; and cultural amenities.
+Mixed-use development should be encouraged in the area along with design features to add life such as: minimum front yard setbacks to enhance a pedestrian scale; streetscaping; on-street parking except for major roads such as Broadway, Central Avenue and state roads; open space; and cultural amenities.
 The following sections highlight redevelopment concepts for the area.

-ATHLETIC COMPLEX BASEBALL STADIUM
+ATHLETIC COMPLEX

-An Athletic Complex Baseball-Stadium is proposed adjacent to the Baseball Stadium south of the new state-office building.
-The Redevelopment Concepts Map depicts the generalized location of the complex stadium, which will utilize the stadium's existing-Saurface parking facilities, will be located near the stadium site.
-The development of the athletic complex stadium and associated parking lots will remove additional blocks of deteriorated buildings, and attract additional mixed use development will be attracted to the area stadium.
+An Athletic Complex is proposed adjacent to the Baseball Stadium.
+The Redevelopment Concepts Map depicts the generalized location of the complex, which will utilize the stadium's existing surface parking facilities.
+The development of the athletic complex will remove deteriorated buildings, attract additional development to the area.
 As private sector investment increases, these developments will replace the existing surface parking.
 When it becomes feasible, a parking garage can be constructed using a public/private joint venture.
 The garage will reduce the need for on site parking for the private developments and will provide shared parking facilities for the baseball stadium.
 This will promote open space and pedestrian scale characteristics.
-In addition, the parking garage can house a transportation center.